-Forty-one years ago today, the white authorities of Attica State prison in the so-called liberal state of New York – desperate to restore some semblance of order amongst the concentration camp-like conditions they’d imposed upon their primarily Afro-American inmates – embarked on a murderous and racist policing so brutal, so terminal and so careless of the lives of the innocent hostages, that their end-game proved to the world what Malcolm X had declared to be the case on page 271 of his autobiography: that the so-called liberal white Northerner was not one iota less racist than his Southern opposite number, just more devious in the manner in which he controlled “the Negro”.
+On this day in 1971, in the so-called liberal state of New York, the white authorities of Attica State prison – desperate to restore some semblance of order amongst the concentration camp-like conditions they’d imposed upon their primarily African-American inmates – embarked on a murderous and racist policing so brutal, so terminal and so careless of the lives of the innocent hostages, that their end-game proved to the world what Malcolm X had asserted in his autobiography1: that the so-called liberal white Northerner was no less racist than his Southern opposite number, just more devious in the manner in which he controlled “the Negro”.

-As the Black Revolution gathered ever-increasing momentum in the wake of the deaths of Dr. King and Malcolm X, the criminal justice system – unconcerned by the implications – chose to black activists not by isolating them all, one per prison across all fifty states, but by herding them together alongside true hoodlums and everyday criminals, thereby politicising all and every one of them, each prison with an Afro-American presence thereby rendered into a revolutionary cell.
-When on 9th September 1971 the foolishness of this policy began to unravel, the witless authorities responded with as many bullets as it took to bring them victory.
+As the Black Revolution gathered ever-increasing momentum in the wake of the deaths of Martin Luther King and Malcolm X, America’s criminal justice system – apparently clueless to the implications – chose to deal with its black activists not by isolating them all, but instead by herding them together alongside true hoodlums and everyday criminals.
+Utterly crazy.
+Within months, every prison with a politicised African-American presence had been rendered into a revolutionary cell.
+And when the foolishness of this short-sighted policy began to unravel on 9th September 1971 the callous authorities cynically responded with as many bullets as it took to bring them victory.